(the details are investigated and specific to Oracle’s database implementation on Linux x86_64)

 Here’s a small data set I’ll use to demonstrate the feature:

 It’s funny how you can make little savings in work all over the place in Oracle if you’re prepared to look a little closely at what’s going on.
 Here’s a quirky little example with LOBs and function calls that might just have some greater relevance in other situations.
 Here’s a little data set, and two queries that I might run against it:

 So how to turn it the option off/disabled…As a privileged database user: > Just don’t set the INMEMORY_SIZE parameter to a non zero value…(the default...

 The world around us is changing and new stuff in the Oracle database arena is nowadays released on patch level.
 Although not many new features...

 The Oracle database 220.127.116.11 version, with the In-Memory option, isn’t yet released, but a lot of detail is already out there since it’s announcement by...

 Last week I’ve gotten a question on how storage indexes (SI) behave when the table for which the SI is holding data is changed.
 Based on logical reasoning, it can be two things: the SI is invalidated because the data it’s holding is changed, or the SI is updated to reflect the change.
 Think about this for yourself, and pick a choice.
 I would love to hear if you did choose the correct one.

 First let’s do a step back and lay some groundwork first.
 The tests done in this blogpost are done on an actual Exadata (V2 hardware), with Oracle version 18.104.22.168.6 (meaning bundle patch 6).
 The Exadata “cellos” (Cell O/S) version is 22.214.171.124.1.140529.1 on both the compute nodes and the storage nodes.

-A new major release (version 3.0) of my XPLAN_ASH tool is available for download.
+A new version 4.1 of the XPLAN_ASH utility is available for download.